Zyhod/Vieno/Reference/Features and Commands/Characters.md

     - 'Type' Command: `social`
     - Contains information on a character's relations to Family, Friends, Enemies, and 'Specific'.

-*Note: A character's Name, Emoji, Avatar, and Hex Code are cross-card information, meaning it is used across all of the different card types.*
+*(Note) A character's Name, Emoji, Avatar, and Hex Code are cross-card information, meaning it is used across all of the different card types.*

 ## Updating Information
 To update a Character's Information: `v.chara update <field> <chara_id> <value>`